kzys/kzys/README.md

-Kazuyoshi Kato / 加藤 和良

-* Hi there!
-I'm a Japanese software developer, live in Seattle, work for Amazon Web Services.
+Hi there.
+My name is [Kazuyoshi Kato](https://8-p.info/me/).
+I'm a Japanese software developer in Seattle.